MehtaAum/ROCK-PAPER-GAME/README.md

 A simple **2-player Rock Paper Scissors** game.

 ## Features
-- Two players can compete against each other
+- You can play with AI or with 2 player
 - Classic Rock, Paper, Scissors rules

 This project is open source and available for anyone to use or modify.